-Due to the repressive policies of the European Union towards migration from the south, Morocco has become a de facto host country for a large population of African migrants en route to Europe.
-According to François Reybet-Degat, the representative of the United Nations High Commissioner for Refugees (UNHCR) in the Kingdom of Morocco:
+Due to the repressive policies of the European Union towards migration from countries south of the Mediterranean, Morocco has become a de facto host country for a large population of African migrants en route to Europe.
+According to François Reybet-Degat, the representative of the United Nations High Commissioner for Refugees (UNHCR) in the Kingdom of Morocco, officially:

 … the Moroccan national strategy of immigration and asylum adopted in 2013 is centered around humans.
 It seeks to guarantee residence permits to as many migrants as possible, in addition to granting them access to healthcare and education.
 This reflects a political willingness that is not necessarily found everywhere.

 However, upon meeting African women migrants (mostly from West and Central Africa) in two poor neighborhoods in the city of Tangier, it became obvious that women benefit the least from migrant regulation.
 Their lack of knowledge of the laws, the slow pace of bureaucracy, and the complexity of the procedures, as well as the stereotypes and quotidian racism they encounter, make them easily exploitable.

 In everyday interactions with Moroccan women, migrant women are often racialized, oversexualized, and demonized (as practitioners of black magic), but this does not preclude them from being exploited as a cheap source of labor.
 Those very Moroccan women who “fear” migrant women are the very same who solicit their services in beauty salons and as maids or nannies in their homes.
 Moroccan women also exploit migrant women as tenants: they rent them rooms, houses, or premises but refuse to provide lease agreements that would make the acquisition of a residence permit easier.